CharlesCage/burstrender/README.md

   -ns, --no-stabilization
-                        Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files -q, --quiet           Suppress progress bars
+                        Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --modulate-string MODULATE_STRING
+                        Specify a modulate string for ImageMagick.
+(Default is 120.)
+  --crop-string CROP_STRING
+                        Specify a crop string for ImageMagick.
+(Default is 6000x4000+0+0.)
+  --gravity-string GRAVITY_STRING
+                        Specify a gravity string for ImageMagick.
+(Default is SouthEast.)
+  -q, --quiet           Suppress progress bars
   -v, --version         Show program version